seemajune/js-basics-readme-v-000/README.md

     } while ([condition]);
   ```

-    > rarely see `do-while` used since very few situations require a loop that blindly executes at least once.
+  You will rarely see `do-while` used since very few situations require a loop that blindly executes at least once.

 ####Resources: